authbucket/push-php/README.md

 information.

 You may also run the demo locally.
-Open a console and execute the following command to install the latest version in the push/ directory:
+Open a console and execute the following command to install the latest version in the `push-php`
+directory:

-    $ composer create-project authbucket/push-php push/ "~0.0"
+    $ composer create-project authbucket/push-php push-php "~0.0"

 Then use the PHP built-in web server to run the demo application:

-    $ cd push/
+    $ cd push-php
     $ php app/console server:run

 If you get the error